bkfox/pepr/pepr/core/README.rst

 - **The only implicit privilege given by sufficient access level is to read**;

-Others:
-- because Context is an Accessible, permissions related to the current one are not linked to a ``model``;

 Authorization
 .............

 ``Authorization`` are the stored version of a ``Permission``, allowing end-users to configure permissions for each role of a given Context.
-In respect of access hierarchy , users with lower access level don't have access to Authorization of higher access level (this keeps control over unwanted permission changes).
+In respect of access hierarchy , users with lower access level don't have access to Authorization of higher read access level (this keeps control over unwanted permission changes).
-Note that "having access" does not means "having the permission to change".

 Subscription
 ............